Ayushs10/sales-insights-dashboard-staples/README.md

 # 📊 Retail Analytics Dashboard – Business Insights for Staples

-This project showcases a comprehensive analytics dashboard built using real-world retail data modeled on the **Superstore dataset**, but designed as if it belongs to a national retailer like **Staples**.
+This project showcases a comprehensive analytics Interactive dashboard built using real-world retail data modeled on the **Superstore dataset**, but designed as if it belongs to a national retailer like **Staples**.
 The purpose is to uncover trends, patterns, and actionable insights through data visualization for executives, analysts, and operations teams.

 ---